Plato, Minnesota

 Plato is a city in southeastern McLeod County, Minnesota, United States.
 The population was 329 at the 2020 census.

 History

 A post office called Plato has been in operation since 1858.
 The city was named for Plato, a Greek philosopher.

 1955 Plato auto-train collision

-At approximately 10:13 PM on Thursday, November 10, 1955, a Studebaker sedan carrying six teenagers was struck by a westbound Milwaukee Road passenger train at one of the town's two railroad crossings, leaving no survivors.
-The largest loss of life in McLeod County history sent shockwaves across Minnesota and across the country.
+At approximately 10:13 P.M. on Thursday, November 10, 1955, a Studebaker sedan carrying six teenagers was struck by a westbound Milwaukee Road passenger train at one of the town's two railroad crossings, leaving no survivors.
+The county's worst vehicular and railroad accident in its history sent shockwaves across Minnesota and across the country.

 The group were out celebrating a farewell party for one of its members: 18-year-old Robert A. Luedtke, who had recently enlisted in the United States Navy and was ordered to leave his home for basic training four days later.

 In an investigation made and concluded by the McLeod County Police Department, the primary cause of the accident was the driver's failure of judgement via speeding.